-"What is the matter" rather than "are you ok?"
+"What is the matter?" rather than "are you ok?"

 Find somewhere quiet for the young person to be able to speak to you privately.
-(Try to safeguard yourself by letting another adult know that this is about to happen.
+(Try to safeguard yourself by letting another adult know that this is about to happen).

-- Remain calm, accessible and receptive. - Listen carefully without interrupting. - Communicate with the child in a way that is appropriate to their age. - Be aware of the non verbal message you are giving by your demeanour. - Acknowledge their courage and reassure them that they are right to tell. - Reassure them that they should not feel guilty.
-Tell them that you are sorry that this has happened to them. - Let them know that you are going to do everything you can to help them, and explain what is going to happen next.
+- Remain calm, accessible and receptive. - Listen carefully without interrupting. - Communicate with the child in a way that is appropriate to their age. - Be aware of the non verbal message you are giving by your demeanour. - Acknowledge their courage and reassure them that they are right to tell. - Reassure them that their allegation will be taken seriously and they will be kept safe - Let them know that you are going to do everything you can to help them, and explain what is going to happen next.